slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Satire is tragedy plus time."  -- Lenny Bruce*
 > *"To find out a girl's faults, praise her to her girl friends."  -- Benjamin Franklin*
 > *"Testing can show the presense of bugs, but not their absence."  -- Dijkstra*
-> *"That which we are capable of feeling, we are capable of saying."  -- Cervantes*
+> *"That which we are capable of feeling, we are capable of saying."  -- Miguel Cervantes*
 > *"Whenever you hug someone, be the last to let go."  -- Kevin Kelly*
 > *"Give me a museum and I’ll fill it."  -- Pablo Picasso*
 > *"If you can smile when things go wrong, you have someone in mind to blame.*